 Sorry, you can’t deduct the mortgage interest unless you own or co-own the home and pay all or part of the interest.

 You own the home, but your ex pays the mortgage.

 If you report the mortgage payment on your tax return as alimony income, you can deduct the mortgage interest payment on Schedule A of Form 1040 if you itemize.
 To be able to take the mortgage interest deduction, you must be legally obligated to pay the mortgage.

 If your lender sends your spouse (instead of you) Form 1098 (the form that proves to the IRS that interest payments were made), add a statement to your tax return stating:

 - Where the 1098 got mailed

-If both spouses own the house and contribute to the mortgage payment but only one of you lives in the house, you each deduct the mortgage interest you pay.
-To take the mortgage interest deduction, you have to own or co-own the home and be legally obligated to pay the mortgage.
+If both spouses own the house and contribute to the mortgage payment but only one of you lives in the house, you each deduct the mortgage interest you pay, up to one half of the total.
+To take the mortgage interest deduction, you must own or co-own the home and have a legal obligation to pay the mortgage.
 Each of you should include a statement with your respective returns, noting that you pay a share of the total interest shown on Form 1098.